President of Russia: Election

 The election of the president is mainly regulated by the Presidential Election Law (PEL) and the Basic Guarantees of Electoral Rights (BGL).
 The Federation Council calls the presidential elections.
 If it does not call a presidential election that is due, the Central Election Commission will call the presidential election.
 The election day is the second Sunday of the month and the presidential electoral constituency is the territory of the Russian Federation as a whole.

 Each faction in the State Duma, the lower house of the Russian parliament has the right to nominate a candidate for the presidential elections.
 The minimum number of signatures for a presidential candidate fielded by a political party with no parliamentary representation is 100,000, down from 2 million before amendments to the law.

 Terms were extended from four to six years in 2008, during Dmitry Medvedev's administration.
 The president is elected in a two-round system every six years, with a two consecutive term limitation.
 If no candidate wins by an absolute majority in the first round, a second election round is held between two candidates with the most votes.
-The last presidential election was in 2018, and the next is in 2024.
+The last presidential election was in 2024, and the next is in 2030.

 Inauguration

-The inauguration of the president of Russia is conducted six years after the previous inauguration (since 2000, this 7 May).
-If the president was elected in early elections they take the oath thirty days after the announcement of the results.
+The inauguration of the president of Russia is conducted six years after the previous inauguration (since 2000, on 7 May).
+If the president is chosen in an early election, they are scheduled to take the oath thirty days after the announcement of the results.